How MyYaad protects

 Provider salting

 HMAC-SHA256(master_key, provider_name) produces a unique salt per provider.
-This means ChatGPT, Claude, and Gemini each see mathematically different shadows for the same real value.
+This means ChatGPT, Claude, Gemini, and DeepSeek each see mathematically different shadows for the same real value.

 - 07